dnsimple/dnsimple-support/content/articles/ds-records-changing-dns.md

 ---
-meta: This article explains what to do if you use DNSSEC and change DNS services.
 title: Managing DS Records When Changing DNS
 excerpt: This article explains what to do if you use DNSSEC and change DNS services.
 categories: